 How to Remove Hard Water Stains from Anything

-• Run the clothing through a regular wash cycle.
+• Run a normal wash cycle.

-To prevent hard water stains from reappearing, use liquid laundry detergent instead of powder and add ½ cup of Borax to every load you do.
+To prevent recurrence, use liquid (not powder) detergent and add ½ cup of Borax to each load.

 FAQ